Business Intelligence Software Solutions

 Seeing is Understanding

 However, even visually-rich and easy-to-follow dashboards become less valuable when the data being shared isn’t current, which is why so many BI tools rely on real-time processing of data.
-Unlike batch processing, which processes data at regular intervals—such a weekly or monthly—resulting in ‘batches’ of analytics data, real-time processing means that data is collected, analyzed, and reported constantly, so that the data being accessed can never be considered ‘out-of-date.’
+Unlike batch processing, which processes data at regular intervals—such a weekly or monthly—resulting in ‘batches’ of analytics data, real-time processing means that data is collected, analysed, and reported constantly, so that the data being accessed can never be considered ‘out-of-date.’
 This allows businesses to identify and address concerns as they arise, rather than having to wait for batches of data to be processed.
 And, by automating certain processes within the BI strategy, users can give their BI programs the ability to discover hidden insights entirely on their own.

 Machine Learning to Aid in Business Intelligence